PlaidWeb/Publ/CONTRIBUTING.md

     a category page and an entry permalink to share content with their friends or future selves.

-* Templates should be writeable by people who aren't programmers.
+* Templates should be writable by people who aren't programmers.

-    Throughout the code there is a common pattern where things derive from `SelfStrCall`, a wrapper which allows a string value to also take additional function parameters.
+    Throughout the code there is a common pattern where properties are wrapped by `CallableProxy`, which allows a function return to also take additional function parameters.
 This is bad Python practice, but it makes for more sensible/intuitive template functionality.